jeffrey82221/gluonts_fund_price_forecast/README.md

         - [ ] Multivariate-Flow # Next-Up
         - [ ] Time-Grad # Next-Up
 - [ ] Enhance the evaluation
-    - [ ] adapt the evaluation scheme to more metrices: check implicit_quantile_network.py Line.52-67)
+    - [X] adapt the evaluation scheme to more metrices: check implicit_quantile_network.py Line.52-67) (TODO: now-fbprophet is not working)
     - [ ] Allow comparison of the overall performance of different models using different metrices
     - [ ] Allow comparison of different models in a single plot
 - [ ] Refactor the current architechture such that adapting to Multi-Variate mode can be easier to follow.